-If your marriage has broken down and you are stuck in the unfortunate position where you now need to move forward with the divorce process, then stick around because we go through the most important steps for any man going through the initial first months of their divorce.
+If your marriage has broken down and you are now in the unfortunate position of needing to move forward with the divorce process, then stick around because we will guide you through the most critical steps for any man going through the initial months of their divorce.

 You may feel stuck, gutted, and devastated.
-You may wonder what’s next or how you are possibly going to get through the next 24 months of your life.
-The one thing I want you to take away from this is that its not as scary as it seems, over 50% of men find themselves in this situation and 70% of those men have been on the receiving end of the bad news.
+You may wonder what’s next or how you will possibly get through the next 24 months of your life.
+The one thing I want you to take away from this is that it’s not as scary as it seems.
+Over 50% of men find themselves in this situation, and 70% of those men have been on the receiving end of the bad news.

 1.1.
 17 Tips You Need to Know: Pre & Post Divorce

-When going through a divorce, men need to know a number of different things they can expect to look out for.
+When going through a divorce, men need to be aware of several key factors they can expect to encounter.
 I wish we could make this process as smooth and easy for every single man going through a divorce on the planet.
 Below are the 17 Tips that I have personally put together, tricks of the trade if you will.

 1. Bitterness

 If you see your wife with another man, it will be hard at first.
-You need to separate the breaking up/ detaching process from the divorce process.
-Don’t wait till your divorce is final to give yourself permission to get over her.
+You need to separate the process of breaking up and detaching from the divorce process.
+Please don’t wait till your divorce is final to permit yourself to get over her.

 2. Communication

 Only ask questions that you need answers to.
-If you dig deep into your wife’s situation, whereabouts or movements then you will be on an emotional rollercoaster that you won’t be able to control.
-Whatever you say to your children will make its way back to your wife so make sure you filter out what they hear.
+If you dig deep into your wife’s situation, whereabouts or movements, then you will be on an emotional rollercoaster that you won’t be able to control.
+Whatever you say to your children will eventually reach your wife, so be mindful of what they hear.

 3. Presence

 Decide when you need to be present during the divorce process.
-Do your kids have a school play you need to be present for?
+Do your kids have a school play that you need to attend?
 Yes!
 But this doesn’t mean you need to message your Wife for her birthday or put yourself in an awkward position at her birthday dinner where you get blindsided about her new boyfriend.

 4. Control

-For most men, this will be the first time they have ever gone through the divorce process.
-If this is the case then don’t try and control the situation as a whole.
+For most men, this will be their first time going through the divorce process.
+If this is the case, then don’t try to control the situation as a whole.
 The process will take as long as it takes to transpire, most likely 24 months.
 Let it happen, let your lawyer do his job, let your wife look after your kids without calling every time you see something on Facebook.

 5. Lifestyle

-Living alone and being a single dad will be something that you will need to go through mostly alone, it’s very common for men to lead lonely lives.
+Living alone and being a single dad will be something you will need to go through mostly on your own.
+It’s very common for men to lead lonely lives.
 Look for an apartment that doesn’t make you feel sad, tired and broken.
-If you need to drive past your old house to work every day then that perhaps isn’t a healthy way to detach from your old life.
+If you need to drive past your old house to work every day, then that isn’t a healthy way to detach from your old life.

 6. Setting an Example

-Divorce is 50% which means half of all families will go through this.
-That means if you have children then there is a good chance one of them will need to know how to leave bad relationships or marriages in the future.
-If you make this as seamless as possible and show them how to act and be during these times then that is the best thing you can leave them with in the future.
-If you make it traumatizing then they will put it off and stay in bad marriages when they are older.
+Divorce affects 50% of all families, meaning half of all families will experience this.
+That means if you have children, there is a good chance that one of them will need to know how to leave a bad relationship or marriage in the future.
+If you make this as seamless as possible and show them how to act and be during these times, then that is the best thing you can leave them with in the future.
+If you make it traumatising, then they will put it off and stay in bad marriages when they are older.

 7. Mental Health – Personal Therapist

-I wish I could give you something juicy, some sort of magic pill that will solve this issue but it will just be something that is ongoing.
-The average man only knows 3-4 people and only 1 of them will give them more than 30 minutes or more.
+I wish I could give you something substantial, a magic pill that would solve this issue, but unfortunately, it will just be ongoing.
+The average person only knows 3-4 people, and only one of them will give them more than 30 minutes of their time.
 What you need is a foundation that you can look forward to dumping everything on weekly – that is the best investment.

 8. Children’s Perspective